 … and here’s what doesn’t work:

 How-tos.
 Product reviews.
 Doomsaying.
+Stories about personal travel or life-cycle events.

 Please submit pitches to contact [at] expmag [dot] com and include your contact information and links to previously published work.
 We strongly recommend sending pitches instead of stories written on spec.
 We do not accept submissions that have been published elsewhere.
 We read all submissions, and will contact you if we’re interested in publishing your material.